It’s crabbing season in the PNW! Freshly caught crab is one of the perks of living in this little part of the world during the summer.

 After boiling the crabs, cracking them open and taking out all of the meat, I realized I wasn’t going to eat all of the meat myself as is.
 So I decided to try my hand at making crab cakes that I could freeze and enjoy later.

-These crab cakes turned out perfect on the first go around and were so easy to make.
 The hard part is getting the meat out of the crabs, which honestly, does take some time.
 If you want these to be thrown together REAL quick, buy lump crab at the store and it should taste delish.

 Makes about 8 crab cakes and 4 salads